ExtremePro11299/Powershell-networking-tool/README.md

 Powershell commands into an easily accessible environment.

 This tool is the Powershell version of my [CMD networking tool](https://github.com/ExtremePro11299/CMD-networking-tool).
-You have to run it as administrator, or you can have your [execution policy](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-7.3) set to Bypass.
+You have to run it as administrator, or you can set your [execution policy](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-7.3) to Bypass.

+**Ipconfig** is work in progress.
+It will be ready on the next release (v0.1.3).
+The Powershell version will have a better Ipconfig.

 In this version, you cannot save results to a file as that feature in this version is bugged.
 In CMD it automatically chooses the location in which the file is in, but Powershell does not seem to do that.
 So the scripts cannot access the **SavedResults** folder.

-# Planned updates
-- More **NETSTAT** commands
-- **IPCONFIG** command

 # Help
 ## Notes
 - It is recommended to switch on show file extensions.